mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

     aws cloudformation activate-type --region us-east-1 --public-type-arn "<arn for the public extension noted down in the previous step>" --execution-role-arn "<arn of the role created in step a>"

 c.
-Login to MongoDB console and note down the organization ID.
+Login to the MongoDB console and note down the organization ID.
 Ensure the Organization ID is updated in the global_args.py

 <img width="1159" alt="image" src="https://github.com/mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/assets/101570105/f1f5c45d-557b-4c5b-8035-b4472723ddfc">